andreasmock/MetaboDiff/vignettes/MetaboDiff_tutorial.md

     ## [1] "BIOCHEMICAL"   "SUPER_PATHWAY" "SUB_PATHWAY"   "METABOLON_ID"
     ## [5] "PLATFORM"      "KEGG_ID"       "HMDB_ID"

-### Annotation using Small Molecular Pathway Database (SMPDB)
+#### Annotation using Small Molecular Pathway Database (SMPDB)

-Alongside the metabolic measurments, Metabolon ® provides metabolite annotation including so called super-pathways and sub-pathways.
+Alongside the metabolic measurements, Metabolon ® provides metabolite annotation including so called super-pathways and sub-pathways.
 However, theses annotations might very from vendor to vendor.
 Hence, the `MetaboDiff` package makes use of the Small Molecular Pathway Database (SMPDB) for metabolite annotation[3]. `MetaboDiff` supports all common metabolic IDs as input for the annotation (HMDB, KEGG and ChEBI).
 In the example data, both the KEGG and the HMDB identifier are available.
 As the databases (HMDB, KEGG or ChEBI) cover unique annotations due to different standards in identifying and reporting metabolites [4], the function `get_SMPDBanno` queries the database using all three ids (if available) and joins all available information.
 The current SMPDB build used within `MetaboDiff` is version 2.0 and will be updated as new versions are released.
 Please refer to the development branch of `MetaboDiff` to work with the latest SMPDB annotation.

 ``` r
 rowData = get_SMPDBanno(rowData,